Mitjaaa/YTtoSpotify/README.md

 when you've done these steps you can compile & start the project!

 ## Example
-I've transfered [my personal youtube-playlist](https://www.youtube.com/playlist?list=PLaJMPdUYqLLws7HlLN9SgELyv0xkm-NMa) with over 280 items to [my spotify-playlist](https://open.spotify.com/playlist/0ihLi9e9oDKTjmgEb6mHfL?si=RDhiNiwlTLmajgZkJD_gOw) which has 268 items.
-Spotify couldn't find a few items because some songs aren't on Spotify or the youtube video had a weird name.
+I've transfered [my youtube-playlist](https://www.youtube.com/playlist?list=PLaJMPdUYqLLws7HlLN9SgELyv0xkm-NMa) with over 280 items to [my spotify-playlist](https://open.spotify.com/playlist/0ihLi9e9oDKTjmgEb6mHfL?si=RDhiNiwlTLmajgZkJD_gOw) which has (after the transfer) 268 items.
+Spotify couldn't find a few items because some songs aren't on there or the youtube video had a weird name.

 ### Note
 YTtoSpotify currently doesn't transfer to 100% correctly and has sometimes some false-postives in the transfered playlist.
 That is because some songs on Youtube have some unknown characters, a weird title, or something else.
 The program tries to filter stuff like this out but sometimes spotify just can't find the song.